 Integration with phone systems

 If your help desk phone system integrates with other web tools, you can configure it to start Smart Recorder directly from the phone system UI.
 In this case, the service desk agent can click a button in the phone system software to create a ticket using the Smart Recorder.
+If the Smart Recorder does not display customer information it means that the Smart Recorder was able to match more than one person in the system with the caller ID information.
+If this happens, the service desk agent must enter the customer information manually.
+The service desk agent can edit any of the information provided by the phone system, if needed.
 The Smart Recorder can open with the following information from the phone call already completed (depending on how the phone integration is configured):

 customer information, based on the caller ID.

 - a description of the issue or the request, if one is provided.